HZzzzz411/Pharmacokinetics-and-Pharmacodynamics-Notes/W2-Introduction to Biopharmaceutics.md

 *   **ADME**: The four core processes of **Pharmacokinetics (PK)** (药代动力学), which describes "what the body does to the drug."（the change in drug concentration as it passes through the body）
     *   **A - Absorption**: drug is administered and entry into systemic circulation (central compartment: blood/plasma).
-        *    Drug's  biopharmaceutics properties (剂型、溶解度、渗透性) decided how fast and how much it enters.
+        *    Drug's  biopharmaceutics properties (配方、溶解度、渗透性) decided how fast and how much it enters.
     *   **D - Distribution**: Movement from blood to tissues.
     *   **M - Metabolism**: Chemical alteration (biotransformation).
     *   **E - Excretion**: Removal from the body.